amaiya/ktrain/FAQ.md

 In this toy example, we are supplying the text data to classify in the URL as a GET request.

+Note that the above example requires both **ktrain** and TensorFlow to be installed on the deployment machine.
+If this footprint is too large, you can [convert the model to ONNX](#how-do-i-make-quantized-predictions-with-transformers-models).
+This allows you to deploy the model and make predictions **without** having  **TensorFlow**, **ktrain**, and their many dependencies installed.
+This is particurly well-suited to Heroku deployments, which restrict slug sizes to 500MB.

 [[Back to Top](#frequently-asked-questions-about-ktrain)]